Misusing your high beams can prove very dangerous and even result in a serious car accident.

 According to Missouri law, all motor vehicles must have two approved headlamps mounted at the same level.
 At least one light must be installed on each side of the front of the car.
 Motorcycles and other vehicles have different requirements.

-Motor vehicles are also required to have at least two rear lamps, between 15 and 72 inches above the ground.
+Motor vehicles must also have at least two rear lamps, between 15 and 72 inches above the ground.
 These lamps must give off a red light visible from a 500 feet distance.
 Front lamps must have white, yellow, or amber colors.

 But the issue here has more to do with the high beams, which is the maximum intensity the headlights have.
-Missouri law states drivers can use them only if there are no upcoming cars approaching.
-If you see another vehicle coming your way, then you should switch to the low beams.
+Missouri law states drivers can use them only if no upcoming cars are approaching.
+If you see another vehicle coming your way, you should switch to the low beams.

 What Can You Do?

-Missouri law states that if you are the victim of a car accident caused by another party’s negligence, then you are entitled to compensation for any injury or property damage caused by the crash.
-Even if you are found partially guilty yourself, you may get a settlement in proportion with the other’s driver percentage of guilt.
-For instance, if you are deemed 10% guilty, then you can only get 90% of the total damages costs.
+Missouri law states that if you are the victim of a car accident caused by another party’s negligence, you are entitled to compensation for any injury or property damage caused by the crash.
+Even if you are found partially guilty, you may get a settlement in proportion to the other driver’s percentage of guilt.

-In the case of accidents caused by strong headlights, it is certainly a challenge to prove this was the reason the accident was caused.
-You will essentially need to prove these headlights caused you temporary blindness, which in turn made you lose control of the vehicle and crashed.
+In the case of accidents caused by strong headlights, it is certainly challenging to prove this was the reason the accident was caused.
+You will essentially need to prove these headlights caused you temporary blindness, which in turn made you lose control of the vehicle and crash.

 If there are witnesses, they may be able to back up your story and say the other vehicle was misusing the high beams right before the incident.
 However, if it was only you and the other driver on the road at that time, it’s problematic.